leungkean/GSMRL/README.md

 **Important:** Ensure `--env reg` flag is selected.

-[^1]: The acquisition cost of expensive features will be around 20X that of the cheap features.
+[^1]: The acquisition cost of cheap features will be 0 while the cost of the expensive features will be 20.

 ### Results